jh3nd3rs0n/jargyle/README.md

       ssl.wantClientAuth=true|false
           The boolean value to indicate that client authentication is requested for SSL/TLS connections to the SOCKS server (default is false)

+    CLIENT_RULE_FIELDS:

+      ruleAction=RULE_ACTION
+          Specifies the action to take.
+This field starts a new client rule.

+      clientAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the client address

+      socksServerAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the SOCKS server address

+      logAction=LOG_ACTION
+          Specifies the logging action to take if the rule applies

     LOG_ACTIONS:

       LOG_AS_WARNING